sirthias/swave/docs/src/paradox/usage/show-off/md5.md

 As you can see there is an asynchronous boundary between the first two stages of the graph, which causes both parts to run independently from each other and thus concurrently.
-Adding additional asynchronous boundaries, for increasing the degree of concurrency, is as easy as adding an @ref[.async()] transformation at arbitrary points in the pipeline.
+Adding additional asynchronous boundaries, for increasing the degree of concurrency, is as easy as adding an @ref[.asyncBoundary()] transformation at arbitrary points in the pipeline.

 This makes trying out different distribution patterns of your business logic over several threads and cores extremely easy.
 Adding a boundary means adding a single line of code.
 Moving a boundary means moving a single line of code.